-The National Day parade starts at 10:00 in the morning on October 1st The ceremonial raising of the national flag is the second part of the parade.
+The parade usually starts at 10:00 in the morning on October 1st The ceremonial raising of the national flag is the second part of the parade.
 The Leader of China takes a parade car to come into the people’s view.
 The joint headquarters for the military parade will then make a statement.
 The National Day parade starts at 10:00 in the morning on October 1st at Tian'anmen Square.

 The National Day’s parade consists of a military review and march-past which last about 66 minutes.
 In general, each formation of the march-past goes through Tian’anmen Square in order.
 There were 14-foot team formations, 30 equipment square matrices, and 12 echelon formations in 2009.